ConduceInc/conduce-python-api/doc/source/conduce-entities.rst

      A list of coordinates that define a series of connected line segments in a 2D cartisian coordinate system.
  **polygon**
      A list of coordinates that define a closed shape in a 2D cartisian coordinate system.

- **geopoint**
-     A latitude and longitude (decimal degrees) that define the location at which the entity exists.
- **geopath**
-     A list of geographical coordinates that define a series of connected line segments.
- **geopolygon**
-     A list of geographical coordinates that define closed shape.
+Each can be specified in ``(x,y)`` or ``(latitude,longitude)``.
+If coordinate types are mixed or multiple coordinate types are specified an error will result.
 If more than one location is defined, only one will be used.
 Precidence is undefined.

 Optionally, a Conduce entity may contain an arbitrary list of attributes.
 These may be strings, integers, or floating point numbers.